siloutil/zlib/README.md

 # zlib
 ## Comments for siloutil
 - A copy of the zlib source, version 1.2.11 for compatibility and reference
-- We need zlib.a to build the hdf5 and silo libraries.
+- We need zlib.a to build the hdf5 and silo libraries, it is linked in the final building of siloutil

 ### Prerequisites
 - A C89 or subsequent compliant compiler